The sight of Tio Pepe back in all his Andalusian garbo brought a lump to many

 They posed inside the enclosure and it was like something had pushed the button; the old Tio Pepe neon billboard lit up.
 Tio Pepe is officially re-installed in Puerta del Sol after three long years of absence.

 For eight decades the billboard portraying Tio Pepe, the sherry that “bottles the sun of Andalusia,” dominated the plaza – not a great span of time in a city that dates back many centuries.
-But by some inexplicable quirk the Madrileños took to it and treated it like it’s always been part of their history.
+But by some inexplicable quirk, the Madrileños took to it and treated it like it’s always been part of their history.
 (The billboard has long transcended its commercial use.)
-So much so that in 2009 the City Hall declared it a “patrimonio histórico (historic heritage)” of the Madrid folks and escaped getting axed by then mayor Alberto Ruiz Gallardon who declared that neon signs were “light-polluting” the city.
+So much so that in 2009 the City Hall declared it a “patrimonio histórico (historic heritage)” of the Madrid folks and escaped getting axed by then-mayor Alberto Ruiz Gallardon who declared that neon signs were “light-polluting”.

 Three years ago, however, Tio Pepe was taken down from its perch on the roof of the old Hotel Paris for cleaning and facelift.
 All the while the Madrileños (including Guidepost which is nothing if not a native by birth!) fretted about the cherished neon sign ending up in a garbage dump.

 So tonight, the sight of Tio Pepe all lit up in his Andalusian garbo brought a lump to many throats at the plaza.
 A lump of joy.